pdx-daniel/FastFEC/README.md

 ### Build system

 [Zig](https://ziglang.org/) is used to build and compile the project.
-Download and install the latest version of Zig (>=0.12.0) by following the instructions on the website (you can verify it's working by typing `zig` in the terminal and seeing help commands).
+Download and install Zig 0.14.0 or later by following the instructions on the website (you can verify it's working by typing `zig` in the terminal and seeing help commands).

 ### Dependencies